Dowdeswell Reservoir

-Dowdeswell Reservoir and former water treatment works lie below the parish of Dowdeswell in Gloucestershire.
+Dowdeswell Reservoir is in the parish of Dowdeswell in Gloucestershire.
+The former water treatment works are in the parish of Charlton Kings.
+Thus they span the parish boundaries.
 They were originally built by Cheltenham Corporation to supply the town of Cheltenham with drinking water in 1886 and subsequently became part of the Severn Trent network.

 History

 It is currently owned and managed by the Environment Agency and is managed as a 'balancing pond' for the water catchment from the east end of the valley.

 Severn Trent closed the water treatment works with the commissioning of the Mythe Treatment Works on the river Severn, and the reservoir itself became a flood storage reservoir for the River Chelt in an attempt to protect the town of Cheltenham from flooding from the east.
 The town nonetheless suffered flooding in the July 2007 floods though this was not only from the river Chelt at Dowdeswell, but from all the streams which join the Chelt within the town and its outskirts.
 The Dowdeswell 'balancing pond' only deals with the Chelt (really a stream at this point in its life), Dowdeswell stream and runoff from the limestone scarp.

 The Cotswold Way National Trail runs alongside the dam end of the reservoir (below the dam embankment) and alongside the western edge of Dowdeswell Woods.
 The reservoir and woods are listed in the ‘Cotswold District’ Local Plan 2001-2011 as Key Wildlife Sites.

 They are near Arle Grove nature reserve.